Online Course in Quantitative Morphology; Description

 The design based stereological techniques and data analyses taught in this course have become the standard for quantitative morphological studies, in view of the enhanced reproducibility of studies required by NIH, granting agencies, and journals.

 The target audience includes neuroscience research scientists working at the graduate student, post-doctoral, and senior scientists who are interested in the practical application of design based stereological methods.
-The number of participants will be limited to 30, to ensure robust faculty-student interaction.

 Don’t be fooled.
 Make sure you are signing up for the Neurostereology Workshop and introductory stereology courses taught by Mark West.
 This course is based on the book written by Mark J. West, Introduction to Stereology for Biologists and Neuroscientists, Cold Spring Harbor Laboratory Press.